canonical/charmed-magma/docs/tutorial/01_getting_started.md

 ## Bootstrap a Juju controller on AWS

-From your computer where you have installed Juju, add your AWS credentials to Juju:
+From your computer where you have Juju 2.9 installed, add your AWS credentials to Juju:

 ```console
 juju add-credential aws